Machine-learning techniques for model-independent searches in dijet final states: Introduction

 Machine learning has also been proposed~\cite{Kasieczka:2021xcg} as a tool to suppress the background in a largely model-agnostic way---that is, without prior knowledge about the kind of signal events that may be present in the data (anomaly detection~\cite{Belis:2023mqs}).
 This paper reports on the techniques used in a recent search for BSM particles~\cite{CMS:2024nsz}.

 The BSM particles (noted A) considered in this \doc are not observed directly in the detectors.
-Instead, they decay almost instantly into a pair of lighter particles B and C, which in turn decay into SM particles, as shown in Fig.~\ref{fig:dijet-diagram}.
+Instead, they decay almost instantly into a pair of lighter (less massive) particles B and C, which in turn decay into SM particles, as shown in Fig.~\ref{fig:dijet-diagram}.
 The end result, as measured by the detector, consists of two collimated highly-energetic sprays of SM particles, called jets.
-The distribution of individual particles within the jets, also called the jet ``substructure'', depends on the properties of the intermediate particles B and C, and can thus be used to identify those particles.
-In addition to decaying to a pair of jets with nontrivial substructure, we assume that particle A is heavy (2--6\TeV) and has a narrow intrinsic width.
+The distribution of individual particles within the jets, also called the jet ``substructure'', depends on the properties of the intermediate particles B and C: each quark or gluon appearing in the decay chain of B and C typically leads to one ``subjet''.
+The substructure can be thus used to identify the particles initiating the jets.
+In addition to decaying to a pair of jets with nontrivial substructure, we assume that particle A is heavy (2--6\TeV) and has a narrow intrinsic width compared to the detector resolution, allowing to construct signal-depleted and signal-enriched regions.

 The results in Ref.~\cite{CMS:2024nsz} are derived using a ``bump hunt'' technique based on the invariant mass of the two jets, \mjj.
 In the SM, \mjj is expected to follow a smoothly falling distribution, whereas the new particle A would manifest itself as a sharp peak.
 However, the amount of signal may be too small to produce a visible peak.
 In this \doc, we consider five ML methods that use jet substructure to detect signal events and separate them from the background.